• Record keeping requirements.

 As mentioned earlier, damp, humid environments are ideal breeding grounds for mould and ghosting.
 Therefore, some locations are more prone simply due to the climate of that location.
 Certain times of the year will also contribute to increased humidity in the air.

 However, mould and ghosting can occur in any location if the conditions are right.
-Significant rain, especially if it’s led to flooding, will increase the moisture in the air, even in locations which aren’t typically humid.
-Poor ventilation and air flow also increases the likelihood of mould and ghosting forming.
+Significant rain, especially if it’s led to flooding, will increase the moisture in the air, even in locations that aren’t typically humid.
+Poor ventilation and airflow also increases the likelihood of mould and ghosting forming.

 Due to the damage caused by mould, it’s common for property owners to look to claim on their insurance when this damage occurs.
 However, insurance generally won’t cover mould build up and damage.